CSR

 These emissions represent 1.46% of total emissions.

-The goods come from 96% From Europe, they are transported by trucks to supply our stock and our factory in Deux Sèvres (79).
+The goods come from 96% from Europe, they are transported by trucks to supply our stock and our factory in Deux-Sèvres (79).

 Downstream transport (466 tCO2eq) corresponds to delivery by truck to our customers, directly to construction sites or to their sites.

-Commuting to and from work is primarily done by motorized vehicle (individual or carpooling).
+Commuting to and from work is primarily by motorized vehicle (individual or carpooling).
 The main site is not served by public transport.

 Category 4 - Indirect emissions associated with purchased products and services